ist-dsi/cookbook-vault-certificate/README.md

 This resource is able to fetch ssl certificates, their corresponding chain and private key from HashiCorp Vault.

-Using the default settings the following usage:
+Using the default settings, the following usage fetches the certificate from Vault:

+- On path `secret/example-service/production/common/certificates/example-service.example.com`, if the node is in a **static** environment (for example, if we are in `production`)
+- With `pki/issue/example-dot-com common_name=example-service.example.com`, if the node is in a **dynamic** environment

 ```ruby
 vault_certificate 'example-service.example.com' do